Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 17 November 2024 16.26.01 UTC
+- WIB: Minggu, 17 November 2024 17.28.03 UTC
-- WITA: Minggu, 17 November 2024 17.26.01 UTC
+- WITA: Minggu, 17 November 2024 18.28.03 UTC
-- WIT: Minggu, 17 November 2024 18.26.01 UTC
+- WIT: Minggu, 17 November 2024 19.28.03 UTC

 Kutipan Inspiratif:
-"Therefore, you are not training young people for the world of today and the world of tomorrow unless you are doing proven technology training.
-That is one of the reasons I'm so concerned."
+"The road to success is not easy to navigate, but with hard work, drive and passion, it's possible to achieve the American dream."

-Kategori: technology
+Kategori: success